Antonio Bernardo (neurosurgeon)

-Early life
+Early life and education

 Bernardo was born and raised in Naples, Italy.

-Education

 Bernardo earned his medical degree from the University of Naples Federico II in 1990 and completed residency training in neurosurgery at The Western General Hospital in Edinburgh, Scotland, which is part of NHS Lothian.
 During his residency, he worked extensively on the epidemiology and treatment of head injury and hemorrhagic stroke with Douglas Miller.

 Following residency he trained in skull base and cerebrovascular surgery at the University of California, Irvine from 1997 to 1999 and subsequently completed fellowship training in Skull Base Surgery at the Barrow Neurological Institute, under the mentorship of Robert Spetzler.

 Professional career

 Following his time at the University of California, Irvine, Bernardo moved to Peru in 1999 and joined the Foundation for International Education in Neurological Surgery (FIENS) as part of an effort to establish skull base surgery programs in hospitals throughout the country.

 In 2000, Bernardo joined the neurosurgery faculty of the University of Medicine and Dentistry of New Jersey, where he was also the co-director of their Microneurosurgery Skull Base Laboratory.

-Following completion of his fellowship at the Barrow Neurological Institute, he joined the Faculty of Weill Cornell Medical College in 2004 where he is currently a professor of Neurosurgery and the Director of the Surgical Innovations Lab for Skull Base and Microneurosurgery.
+Following completion of his fellowship at the Barrow Neurological Institute, he joined the Faculty of Weill Cornell Medical College in 2004 where he is currently a Professor of Neurosurgery and the Director of the Neurosurgical Innovations and Training Center for Skull Base and Microneurosurgery.

-Bernardo co-founded the Weill Cornell Surgical Innovations Laboratory, a research and training facility for neurosurgeons, wherein he directs a fellowship training program in skull base and microneurosurgery.
-The laboratory works on the development of new operative techniques in neurosurgery as well as the integration of neurosurgery with novel technologies.
-Bernardo's current areas of research include minimally invasive and transtubular neurosurgery, surgical simulation and planning, surgical robotics, flexible endoscopy, flexible surgical instrumentation, white matter navigation, 3D printing, virtual and augmented reality, and the development of novel operative techniques in microneurosurgery.
+In 2011, Bernardo founded the Weill Cornell Neurosurgical Innovations and Training Center, a research and training facility for neurosurgeons, where he and his longstanding collaborator, fellow neurosurgeon Dr. Alexander I. Evins, direct a fellowship training program in skull base and microneurosurgery.
+As of 2025, the program has trained over 200 neurosurgeons from 57 countries and is regarded as one of the premier international training programs in skull base neurosurgery.

+The research laboratory, under the direction of Bernardo and Evins, works on the development of new operative techniques in neurosurgery as well as the integration of neurosurgery with novel technologies.
+Bernardo's current areas of research include minimally invasive neurosurgery, surgical simulation and planning, surgical robotics, flexible endoscopy, flexible surgical instrumentation, white matter navigation, 3D printing, virtual and augmented reality, and the development of novel operative techniques in microneurosurgery.

-Bernardo currently practices neurosurgery in several countries where he exclusively operates complex skull base and cerebrovascular surgical cases.
+Bernardo currently practices neurosurgery in multiple countries where he exclusively operates on complex skull base and cerebrovascular surgical cases.